ItaloCovas/insta_clone_flutter/README.md

 # Insta Clone

-A new Flutter project.
+A project made to practice our skills in Flutter.
+We have learned about layouts, positioning, JSON manipulation in Flutter and a bunch of new Widgets.
+All credits goes to Instagram, we just used their UI (User Interface) for study purposes.

 ## Contributors
-- Ítalo Covas
+- Ítalo Covas (Padawan)
-- Ana Clara
+- Ana Clara (Padawan)
-- Eduardo Mattos
+- Eduardo Mattos (Jedi)

 ## Page Login